 The Iowa Statewide Assessment of Student Progress (ISASP) are new assessments developed by Iowa Testing Programs at the University of Iowa for the state of Iowa.
 The assessments are aligned with the Iowa Core standards and provide a clear and accurate assessment of student learning outcomes.
 Student growth, proficiency and readiness indicators will be reported.

-The new assessments will be administered between March and May 2019 and will be available in online and paper formats.
+The new assessments will be administered between March and May in any given school year and will be available in online and paper formats.
 The ISASP will require students in grades 3 to 11 to complete assessments in reading, language, writing and mathematics.
 It will also require students in grades 5, 8 and 10 to complete a science assessment.

 ISASP will be delivered and supported by Iowa-based Pearson, ensuring local support in the implementation process and rapid-response to questions.
 State appropriations will help defray the cost of the ISASP to Iowa public schools.

 Specific information regarding the ISASP assessment, news, updates, training resources, manuals and FAQs, can be found on the Iowa Statewide Assessment of Student Progress Portal

 Test Administrator Manual – This manual provides instructions necessary for the computer-based and paper-based administration of the ISASP, as well as tasks for the Test Administrator to follow before, during, and after test administration.
 The manual also contains the protocols that Test Administrators and Proctors must follow related to test security and test administration.
 (ISASP Publication)

 Accessibility and Accommodations Manual – This manual provides general guidelines for how to select, administer, and evaluate the use of accessibility supports and accommodations for instructions and assessment for all students.
 (ISASP Publication)

 Practice Tests – The purpose of the practice test is to provide an opportunity for the student to navigate in the test delivery environment, practice solving items online and become familiar with using the available online tools.